 ADT Security System: Box

-This idea is a little frightening for the recipient – possibly not one we’d be recommending any time soon but one that gets noticed on the doormat for sure.
+This idea is a little frightening for the recipient – perhaps not one we’d be recommending any time soon but one that gets noticed on the doormat for sure.

 To get noticed it’s important to think outside the box and push boundaries when it comes to your direct mail campaign.